Spotting Cashier’s Check Scams and Fraud

 What Is a Cashier’s Check?

 A cashier’s check is a check issued and guaranteed by a bank or credit union.
 This typically instills confidence in the recipient that the check won’t bounce when they deposit it at their own financial institution.
-They are common in real estate transactions and when making large purchases.
+They are common in real estate transactions and large purchases.

-Recommended: Certified Check vs. Cashier’s Check
+Recommended: Certified Check vs Cashier’s Check

 How Do Cashier’s Checks Work?

-Cashier’s checks are like a prepaid check.
+A cashier’s check is like a prepaid check.
 If you need to pay someone with a cashier’s check, you can go to your bank to purchase one.
 The money will immediately leave your account, and you can give the cashier’s check to the person or business as payment.
 When they deposit the cashier’s check, your bank will release the funds to cover the cost.

 • Cashier’s checks are usually not free.
 On top of the amount to be paid with the check, banks usually charge around $8 to $15 to issue a cashier’s check.